What a ride it has been for Scooter Gennett in 2017.

 — MLB Stat of the Day (@MLBStatoftheDay) June 7, 2017

 Gennett hit four home runs, the first Reds player to ever do so and only the 17th player in MLB history to ever go yard four times in a game.
-He also had 5 total hits and 10 RBIs in that game, becoming the first player in the 148 year history of Major League Baseball to ever hit four home runs, have five hits and drive in 10 runners.
+He also had five total hits and 10 RBI in that game, becoming the first player in the 148-year history of Major League Baseball to ever hit four home runs, have five hits and drive in 10 runners.

 Gennett is a Christian and after his historic night, took to Instagram to thank God.

 “Thank you God for blessing me with the greatest moment of my career!
 Thank you to my family, teammates, reds organization and reds fans for all the love and kind words.”

 Last week, Gennett was honored for his historic four home run night by winning National League Player of the Week honors, and on Friday night was presented with a very unique gift by his team: a scooter.

 Then to top it off, a surprise from Mr. Perfect. 🛵